gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Authentication

 Access to the GKE cluster is granted by sending a Google OAuth2 token as Authorization header.
 To generate this token, Teleport will delegate the token creation into [google/oauth2](https://pkg.go.dev/golang.org/x/oauth2/google) library.
-To generate a GCP Auth Token, Teleport must specify the  Kubernetes Engine scope - `https://www.googleapis.com/auth/cloud-platform` - when generating the new token.
+To generate a GCP Auth Token, Teleport must specify the Kubernetes Engine scope - `https://www.googleapis.com/auth/cloud-platform`.

 The token's TTL is 1 hour and Teleport will revalidate it once it's near expiration.